ColorlabMD/Prores-BitDepth/README.md

 10bits can hold 1024 discreet values.
 0-1023

-ProRes in an intraframe codec meaning compression is not temporal and any compression artifacts will spatially in a frame.
+ProRes is an intraframe codec meaning compression is not temporal and any compression artifacts will spatially in a frame.
 ProRes Types:
  ProRes Proxy , Prores LT , ProRes422 , ProRes422HQ , ProRes4444 , ProRes4444XQ

-To test this I worked in a 16bit per component RGBA space.
-This was chosen as because I wanted to feed the Apple ProRes encoder every luminance value possible.
+To test this the graphics used a 16bit per component RGBA space.
+This was chosen to feed the Apple ProRes encoder every luminance value possible.
 I am not sure how the apple encoder works with respect to its "native" input pixel format.
 I used an AVAssetWriter with a AVAssetWriterInputPixelBufferAdaptor and 64bit RGBA pixel format buffer.
 For 12 and 10 bit I shifted 4 and 6bits respectively.

 FFmpeg was also used, however the FFmpeg encoder prores_ks only accpets 10 bit pixel buffer format.
 The decoder offers 12bit output but only for the 444 variants.

 ## Files:
 All the tested ProRes outputs are provided as are the Tiff files for 12 bit and 10bit.
-If anyone would like to 16bit tiff sequence feel free to ask.
+If anyone would like receive the 16bit tiff sequence feel free to ask.
 The program to test for the values created from the encoded sequence is provided as a commandline tool movdepthcheck.

 Usage: movdepthcheck input.mov